Measure your HRV | Experiment with breathing exercises | Take a cold shower | Use adaptogens to cope better with stress | Train your HRV

 The moment you stand under a cold shower or sit in a cold bath is a stress factor for the nervous system, but after you get out, sympathetic activation decreases and shifts to increased parasympathetic activity. [*]

 Finally, due to a boost in endorphins (the happiness hormone), you also experience a reduction in pain and stress after regular exposure to cold. [*]

 Use adaptogens to function better under stress

 The body is always looking for balance and tries to adapt itself when this balance shifts due to stress or fatigue.
-Adaptogens help your body adapt to a changed situation.
-You can use them during physically or mentally strenuous or stressful situations.
-Power Day supplement contains the herbs Rhodiola and Panax ginseng which help you cope with stress, and thus a well-functioning HRV.
+Adaptogens, like Rhodiola and Panax ginseng, help your body adapt to a changed situation.
+You can use them during physically or mentally strenuous or stressful situations. [*], [*]

 How can you measure HRV?

 There is different tech on the market that allows you to measure your HRV: